 There was a windmill in Badwell Ash for over 140 years until circa 1930 when it was taken down.
-It was located to the west of Mill House in Hunston Road as shown.
+The mill was located to the west of Mill House in Hunston Road.

-The first recorded windmill in England, which would have been a post mill, was built on glebe land owned by the Abbey at Bury St. Edmunds in 1189.
+The first recorded windmill in England, which would probably have been a post mill, was built on glebe land owned by the Abbey at Bury St. Edmunds in 1189.
 Windmills became a very common sight in the countryside with almost every village having one or more by the C18.
 The oldest surviving windmill in Suffolk, and possibly in England, is the one at Drinkstone.
-Although it has the date 1689 carved into the timbers recent timber dating has revealed that the main post was felled in 1568/9 with some other timbers dating from 1543.
+Although it has the date 1689 carved into the timbers recent timber dating has revealed that the main post, the post that gives a “post mill” its name, was felled in 1568/9 with some of the other timbers in the mill dating from 1543.

 Drinkstone Post Mill prior to its restoration 1973

 ©Mills Archive – Part of Peter Dolman Collection

 It is impossible to find out how many mills existed in Suffolk during their heyday but on the first Ordnance Survey maps of 1836/8 no less than 430 are shown.
 However, with the introduction of steam powered flour mills, by 1926, when the first comprehensive survey of mills was carried out, there were less than 59 corn mills still working.
 By 1939, the number had dwindled to a mere 13 working examples.
 Today, although there are the remains of over 100 mills in Suffolk, only a very few are in a state of good preservation and even fewer are working.
 Mills that have been restored to working order include Bardwell, Pakenham, Saxtead Green, Stanton and Woodbridge.